The Essential Guide to Being Polite in Spanish

 Here are some of my tips for your journey to politeness:

-- It’s okay to indicate that you don’t understand something.
-Depending on your language skills, you may not get the entire meaning of every conversation.
+• It’s okay to indicate that you don’t understand something.
+Depending on your language skills, you may not understand every conversation’s meaning.
 We were all beginners once, and everyone realizes that.
 Let others know you need clarification by saying, “No entiendo.” (“I don’t understand.”)

-- Handshakes are accepted as a polite way to greet someone.
-Women often hug when they say hello, so if you’re pulled into a happy embrace, don’t be surprised.
+• Handshakes are accepted as a polite way to greet someone.
+Women often hug when they say hello, so don’t be surprised if you’re pulled into a happy embrace.

-- Cheek-kissing is common, but it’s okay to leave it to friends and close relatives.
+• Cheek-kissing is common, but leaving it to friends and close relatives is okay.
 It’s a custom that Spanish speakers don’t usually expect visitors to embrace.
 If you do, fine—but don’t feel pressured to do so.
 Before traveling, you can check out this guide to cheek-kissing around the world, or look up the norms for the specific country you’re visiting.

-- Practice makes perfect.
+• Practice makes perfect.
 Running through sample dialogues and watching videos of polite conversations in Spanish can help you feel less nervous when you’re doing the real thing.
-Native Spanish content—like Spanish podcasts on Spotify and subtitled media clips from the FluentU program—is especially useful since it lets you observe how Spanish speakers demonstrate social etiquette in authentic contexts.
+Native Spanish content—like Spanish podcasts on Spotify and subtitled media clips on FluentU—is especially useful since it lets you observe how Spanish speakers demonstrate social etiquette in natural contexts.

 As with social situations anywhere, the golden rule is to look around to see what others are doing.
 Follow their lead if you need to.
 Remember, no one expects you to know everything.
 As a last resort, a quick smile and a “perdón, ¡no soy de aquí!”
 (I’m sorry, I’m not from here!) should help smooth over any social gaffes.